aflopezbec/aflopezbec/README.md

 I've been a software engineer for over six years.

 My greatest experience is in native Android development, where I have been developing applications with Kotlin for more than three years.
-In the last two years, I have also developed mobile and web applications with flutter.
+In the last three years, I have also developed mobile and web applications with flutter.

 I have participated in the development of more than ten published applications of the different Android and iOS stores.
 Where I've been leading multidisciplinary teams of up to ten people.